MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-origin-keyed-agent-cluster.md

 Websites set `document.domain` to make it possible for same-site documents to communicate more easily.
 Because this change [relaxes the same-origin policy](https://html.spec.whatwg.org/multipage/origin.html#relaxing-the-same-origin-restriction), the parent page can access the iframe's document and traverse the DOM tree, and vice versa.

-This is a convenient technique; but  it introduces a security risk.
+This technique is convenient; but  it introduces a security risk.

 ## Security concerns with `document.domain`